kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 # My First Uqbar Application

 Welcome!
-In the following tutorial, we'll walk through setting up an Uqbar development environment.
+In this tutorial, we'll walk through setting up an Uqbar development environment.
-The finished product at the end of this tutorial will be a package, containing an Uqbar application (or package), composed of one or more processes, and an Uqbar node with that package loaded in and running.
+At the end of this tutorial, you will have created  a package containing an Uqbar application (or package) (TODO: what is the difference here between an application and package?), composed of one or more processes (TODO: let's quickly define process), that runs on a live Uqbar node.

-In the following, commands to input to the terminal are provided as-is for ease of copying EXCEPT when the output of the command is also shown.
+In the tutorial, terminal commands are provided as-is for ease of copying EXCEPT when the output of the command is also shown.
 In that case, the command is prepended with a `$ ` to distinguish the command from the output.
 The `$ ` should not be copied into the terminal.

 ## Chapter 1: Setting up the development environment